e00dan/ember-link-action/README.md

 # Compatibility

-Addon works with `1.13.13`, `>= 2.0` versions of Ember.
+Addon works with `>= 3.0`, `>= 2.0` versions of Ember.
 Tests confirm that it works as expected with release, beta and canary.

+For `1.13.13` compatibility use tested version: `0.0.37`.
+In other cases - use the latest version.

 # Installation